 I always use my homemade lemon curd, because is is simple to make and is super tangy, but you can use store-bought if you prefer.

-If lemon isn’t your favourite flavour, then raspberry or strawberry jam are excellent alternatives.
+If lemon isn’t your favourite flavour, raspberry or strawberry jam are excellent alternatives.

-Classic shortbread cookies require just a few simple ingredients and come together quickly an easily.
+Classic shortbread cookies require just a few simple ingredients and come together quickly and easily.

-They bake quickly and it’s easy to make a large batch in a relatively short amount of time.
+They bake quickly, and it’s easy to make a large batch in a relatively short time.

-These shortbread cookies have the addition of lemon zest and by cutting holes in half of the cookies we can turn these into delicious, lemon filled sandwich cookies with little effort.
+These shortbread cookies have the addition of lemon zest.
+By cutting holes in half of the cookies, we can turn them into delicious, lemon-filled sandwich cookies with little effort.

 Step by Step Instructions